 One more project in my decorating marathon completed!
-One more to go and it will be just in time to set the table for Thanksgiving dinner.
+Simple slipcovers for dining room chairs and they will be ready just in time to set the table for Thanksgiving dinner.

 Way back in 1994 I made my friend, Pam simple slipcovers for her dining room chairs.
 They became a project in my book Instant Decorating.
 Since then I have made so many of these Knotted Chair Back Slipcovers that I don’t even need the directions anymore.
 I have striped, floral, purple, and now white slipcovers for my dining room chairs.